Geriatric Medicine Fellowship

 Claudia Gonzalez, MD

-Dr. Claudia Gonzalez grew up in Mexico City and medical school at the Universidad Autonoma de Guadalajara in Mexico and completed one year of an internal Medicine Residency in Mexico prior to coming to the United States to join the Internal Medicine Residency program at the Unity Health System in Rochester, NY.
+Dr. Claudia Gonzalez grew up in Mexico City and attended medical school at the Universidad Autonoma de Guadalajara in Mexico and completed one year of an internal Medicine Residency in Mexico prior to coming to the United States to join the Internal Medicine Residency program at the Unity Health System in Rochester, NY.
 During residency, she was voted the best resident of the year in 2010 by the nursing staff at Unity Health System and in 2011 she received the “Resident Humanism Award” from Unity Health.
 Claudia also conducted a research project during residency examining decision-making in lung cancer in elderly patients and had the work published.
 Dr. Gonzalez developed an interest in palliative care and subsequently in 2012 joined the palliative care fellowship program at the University of Rochester.
-Dr. Claudia Gonzalez will be joining the Geriatric Medicine Fellowship program by November of this academic year following the conclusion of her palliative care fellowship training.
+She then joined the Geriatric Medicine Fellowship in November 2013 and will complete her fellowship in October 2014.

 Applying to the Program